Our 100% Belizean Fine Flavor Cacao

 It is extremely important to the quality of our products that we start with fresh cacao beans.
-Each week, our 150 participating farmers harvest only the ripe pods from the cacao trees.
-The beans are carefully extracted by the farmers and picked up by our bean buying team within six hours of being harvested.
-After careful transportation through the lush Belize mountains, the beans arrive at our centralized processing facility in Crique Jute Village to begin fermentation.
+Each week, the beans are carefully extracted by the farmers.
+Within six hours of being harvested they are carefully transported through the lush Belize mountains, The beans arrive at our centralized processing facility in Crique Jute Village to begin fermentation.

 The fermentation process is a major part of developing the cacao flavor.
 The beans are weighed and checked (to ensure they are free from any foreign object) before they are placed in cascading (5 tier) wooden fermentation boxes.
 The beans are fermented for 6 days following the fermentation protocol established as per the characteristics of each batch.
 Cut tests and temperature readings are recorded every two days so as to monitor the fermentation progress.
 Amendments are made to achieve the desired fermentation percentage ratio.

 Energy from the Sun!
 The beans are dried using passive solar energy, although this is sometimes challenging in a sub-tropical climate with high humidity especially during inclement weather conditions.
 Fortunately our optimally positioned, carefully structured and purpose-built drying facility with roll out drying racks aids the slow drying of the beans.
 To achieve an even dryness the beans are turned constantly by a team of experienced post-harvest personnel led by our Quality Control Manager.

 Beans are dried until they reach a moisture content of 6.5%, achievable in 6 days during bright sunny conditions.